Leaping Into Memories: Space-Time Deep Feature Synthesis

 \textbf{Visual feature generation}.
-These methods utilize activation maximization by including an additional generator network~\cite{nguyen2017plug,nguyen2016synthesizing,odena2017conditional} to generate class features, with the cost of requiring access to the training data.
+These methods utilize activation maximization by including an additional generator network~\cite{nguyen2017plug,nguyen2016synthesizing,odena2017conditional}, with the cost of requiring access to the training data.
 Huang \etal~\cite{huang2018makes} adapted feature generation on video data by modeling the temporal signal with a temporal generator network.
 Despite the high fidelity of the produced results, these approaches are less suitable for interpreting internal model behaviors, as they do not solely depend on the model under inspection.
-Instead, they are primarily influenced by the training data used as well as the capacity and complexity of the generator model that is trained.
+Instead, they are primarily influenced by the training data used as well as the capacity and complexity of the generator model trained.